wavefrontHQ/docs/pages/doc/integrations_vrops.md

 1. Click **Register**.

-{% include important.html content="After you set up the vRealize Operations Cloud integration, it will take up to 24 hours for the cost metrics to start flowing into Wavefront, because cost metrics reports flow on a daily basis.
+{% include important.html content="After you set up the vRealize Operations Cloud integration, it will take up to 24 hours for the cost metrics to start flowing into Tanzu Observability by Wavefront, because cost metrics reports flow on a daily basis.
 Until then, the cost related charts on the predefined **VMware vRealize Operations Cloud Summary** dashboard will show NO DATA." %}

 ## Metrics for vRealize Operations Cloud